Revisiting ASR Error Correction with Specialized Models: Related work

+Our main contributions are as follows: \begin{itemize} \item We demonstrate that our ECLM achieves state-of-the-art WER on LibriSpeech (1.5\% test-clean, 3.3\% test-other) without using external audio data, matching self-supervised approaches that use 60k hours of unlabeled audio, while outperforming both off-the-shelf and fine-tuned LLMs with 15$\times$ fewer parameters, lower latency, and no hallucination. \item We propose correction-first decoding, which outperforms conventional neural LM rescoring while offering comparable computational cost. \item We demonstrate that ECLMs generalize across ASR architectures (QuartzNet, Conformer, Whisper, Parakeet-TDT) spanning CTC, seq2seq, and transducer paradigms, and across diverse domains, reducing WER by 13\% relative on average across eight datasets spanning conversational and prepared speech. \item Through systematic ablations, we identify key ingredients for effective training data: multi-speaker TTS, noise augmentation, mixing synthetic and real data, and---counterintuitively---noisier TTS systems outperform high-quality ones. \end{itemize}

+Our results show that in the low-error regime where LLMs overcorrect and hallucinate, compact specialized models that learn the ASR error distribution offer a superior alternative to both neural LM rescoring and generic LLMs.

-\section{Related Work}
+\section{Related work}

-Finding better techniques to leverage LMs most effectively with neural acoustic models has been a long standing research problem~\cite{vesely13_interspeech,toshniwal2018comparison}.
-Earlier techniques back-propagated errors from LMs into neural ASRs using sequence discriminative criterion (e.g. Maximum Mutual Information)~\cite{kingsbury2009lattice,jaitly2012application,vesely13_interspeech}.
+\textbf{LM integration for ASR}~~~Finding better techniques to leverage LMs most effectively with acoustic models has been a long standing research problem~\cite{vesely13_interspeech,toshniwal2018comparison}.
+Earlier techniques back-propagated errors from LMs into ASRs using sequence discriminative criterion (e.g. Maximum Mutual Information)~\cite{kingsbury2009lattice,jaitly2012application,vesely13_interspeech}.
 Later approaches attempted to merge features of text-only LMs with features of ASRs in either the shallower or deeper layers of the model~\cite{gulcehre2015using,sriram2017cold,kannan2017analysis}.

-Recently, error correction models, which post-process outputs from an ASR system to fix errors, have also been proposed~\cite{guo2019spelling,shivakumar2019learning,tanaka2018neural,zhang19g_interspeech}.
-These approaches typically convert first-pass ASR hypotheses into cleaned up text.
-Even with just one best hypothesis from the ASR model, Transformer-based error correction models have shown improvements over the baseline acoustic models and acoustic models with $n$-gram language models~\cite{hrinchuk2020correction, zhao2021bart}.
-Further improvements can be made by using $n$-best ASR hypotheses as inputs to the clean up model as this provides more information~\cite{leng2021fastcorrect, ma2023n}; by using more advanced WER based metrics, instead of cross-entropy for model optimization~\cite{MWELSTM}; or by using different variants that incorporate more compact inputs, such as phonemes~\cite{wang2020asr,dutta2022error} and word lattices~\cite{ma2020neural,dai2022latticebart}.
-More recently, large language models (LLMs) such as ChatGPT and LLaMA, were also shown to improve the transcription accuracy with their powerful linguistic representations~\cite{ma2023can,radhakrishnan2023whispering,song2023contextual}.
+Another line of work~\cite{ilme,McDermott2019ADR,hat} attempts to subtract the language model learned in the end-to-end ASR models, while integrating external LMs.